This website uses cookies to help improve your user experience

 In the times of economic turmoil caused by unforeseen circumstances, flexibility is the name of the game.
 This is why artificial intelligence in logistics is gaining momentum as the technology that supports fast decision-making based on valuable experience and real-time data.

 AI solutions are being implemented on every level of logistics, from the moment an order is placed to last-mile delivery and customer handling.
-While far from covering the entire range of available know-hows, this post turns the spotlight on the most impactful applications of cognitive computing in the industry today.
+While far from covering the entire range of available know-hows, this post turns the spotlight on the most impactful applications of AI cognitive computing in the logistics industry today.

 Source: SSI SCHAEFER